vijayxtreme/vstyle-new/src/_pages/resume.md

 ---

-## Download A Resume

-<a href="https://docs.google.com/document/d/1LOyDY1q-4zi-mYZvXNXAHVQqSQPv4--xNgftG0eCRsM/edit?usp=sharing" target="_blank">Download PDF</a>

-**Vijay Menon ­| Full Stack Software Engineer**
+# Vijay Menon ­| Full Stack Software Engineer

  323-944-2055 | [vijaymenonx@gmail.com](mailto:vijaymenonx@gmail.com) | Long Beach, CA

 **OVERVIEW**

-Am fluent in a variety of in demand technologies, e.g. JavaScript, React, Node.js, GraphQL, SQL, PHP & Scrum/Agile.
-I am a fast learner who onboards well and begins contributing day one.
-Aspire for Lead, or elevated remote roles at the Senior Software Engineer level (including Principal, Staff).
+I am a seasoned engineer with 8+ years of experience crafting full stack web applications.
+I've contributed to the design and implementation of monolith and microservice architectures for applications that have scaled delivery of data, video and content to millions of users.
+I love a challenge solving interesting problems as part of a team and am always learning to keep up with the evolving modern web.

 **EXPERIENCE**